- Home

 I believe the role of a Governor is one of a ‘critical friend’.
 We should be as supportive as possible never losing sight that the school should help students develop academically and socially maximising all of their individual talents.
 Having been an employee within the education system I am also interested in the well-

 I am staff governor at The Whitby High School.
 I am also the CLA Governor.
-I work in the pastoral team for Windsor and York House and am very passionate about education and the future for all young people.
-I have served on my own children’s PTA for 12 years and am in my 8th year as a Parish Councillor.
+I am a pastoral leader in school and am very passionate about education and the future for all young people.
+I have served on my own children’s PTA for 12 years and am in my 10th year as a Parish Councillor.
 I am very eager to contribute towards the running and upkeep of the school.

 Responsibilities: Pupil Premium and Quality of Education